 Starting with business rules management can be done in different ways – but always top-down.
 Do not get too deep into the rules when you make the “cut” between the processes and rules.
 In addition, integrate your project development method into business rules management.

 The DMN (Decision Model and Notation) standard is a relatively new standard for modeling and implementing business rules.
-Especially when you start a BRM project, DMN with its top-down approach can help you get the overall picture right, first, and only after that dive into the more technical business rules implementation (learn more on DMN and watch the video).
+Especially when you start a BRM project, DMN with its top-down approach can help you get the overall picture right, first, and only after that dive into the more technical business rules implementation.

 It Is A Cultural Shift